ryasar79/reduxx/README.md

 ```
 > Notes:
 >
-> a) ReduxX assumes React is installed
+> a) you can use any number of keys
 >
-> b) you can use any number of keys
->
-> c) technically you can put this reduxx.js file anywhere, but it makes the most sense to put it in your root folder based on how you access it (in Step 3)
+> b) technically you can put this reduxx.js file anywhere, but it makes the most sense to put it in your root folder based on how you access it (in Step 3)
 >
 >